I Speak Spanish!

-Maybe on more than one occasion your friends at school have asked you, “What is that beautiful language that your parents speak with you?”
-To which you surely responded: “It is the Spanish language, the language of my grandparents, of my parents, now my language.”
-Well, here is some interesting information that you can share with your friends when they want to know more about this marvellous language that you speak at home: Spanish is spoken in 21 countries and in three continents: Latin America, Europe and Africa.
+Maybe on more than one occasion, your friends at school have asked you, “What is that beautiful language that your parents speak with you?”
+To which you surely responded, “It is the Spanish language, the language of my grandparents, of my parents, now my language”.
+Well, here is some interesting information that you can share with your friends when they want to know more about this marvelous language that you speak at home.
+Spanish is spoken in 21 countries and in three continents: Latinamerica, Europ and Africa.
 Currently, there are close to 500 million Spanish speakers.
 Also, Spanish is the second most spoken and studied language in the world.

 It is very interesting to know that in Spanish “hot dog” is a “perro caliente” and “hi” is “hola”.
-The fact that you read or understand this article is already an advantage, because being bilingual will open up a world of fantastic opportunities to you.
+The fact that you read or understand this article is already an advantage because being bilingual will open up a world of fantastic opportunities to you.
 Imagine that when you travel to Spanish speaking countries you will not need someone to help you translate.
-And you will not have to go far.
-In the United States, in cities such as Miami, Los Angeles, Chicago, New York and others, you will hear many people speaking Spanish.
-You will be able to communicate with a lot of people in your language, including in English speaking countries, like the United States.
+You do not even have to go far from Canada.
+In the United States, in cities such as Miami, Los Angeles, Chicago, New York, and others, you will hear many people speaking Spanish.
+You will be able to communicate with a lot of people in your language, including in English many speaking countries.

 “I Speak Spanish”

 April 23, Spanish Language Day is celebrated in tribute to the Spanish writer Miguel de Cervantes Saavedra, who passed away on this date in the year 1616.
 Cervantes, known as

 “El Manco de Lepanto”, is considered one of the greatest writers of his time.
 As a legacy, he has left his immortal work, "El ingenioso caballero Don Quijote de La Mancha".